Cyfrin/Updraft/courses/formal-verification/1-horse-store/32-testing-our-macro-in-evm-codes/+page.md

 Paste the output into the playground's provided workspace and assure you've entered calldata which contains our valid function selector in the field to the bottom left.
 By stepping through each line of execution we can clearly trace what's happening with our function call.

-Here's an example of valid call data to set our number of horses to 7 and the call trace we can expect:
+Here's an example of valid calldata to set our number of horses to 7 and the call trace we can expect:

 ```
 0xcdfead2e0000000000000000000000000000000000000000000000000000000000000007